ProseMirror/website/pages/examples/codemirror/index.md

 views](##view.NodeView) are a ProseMirror feature that make this possible.

-Wiring this node view and keymap into an editor gives us something like this:

-@HTML

 In this example, we set up code blocks, as they exist in the [basic schema](##schema-basic), to be rendered as instances of [CodeMirror](http://codemirror.net), a code editor component.
 The